Lumiwealth/lumibot/docs/_sources/entities.bars.rst.txt

 Bars
 ----------------------------

-This object is a wrapper around pandas dataframe and contains bars data.
-The raw pandas dataframe object corresponds to bars.df.
-The dataframe has the following columns
+This object contains all pricing data over time, including open, close, high, low, etc prices.
+You can get the raw pandas DataFrame by using ``bars.df``.
+The dataframe has the following columns:

 * open
 * high